SenthilPanneerselvam/problemset/README.md

 Pre-requisites: Java 1.8

 Use the following steps to run the application locally:
+After downloading the project, navigate to the root folder(where pom.xml file is available) in the command prompt.

-1. Execute full Maven build to create the `target/JavaHelloWorldApp.war` file:
+1. Execute full Maven build to set up the project locally.
+This will also run the test cases completely.
     ```bash
     $ mvn clean install
     ```